-Chardonnays labelled as ‘unoaked’ were briefly popular a few years ago, as winemakers with an eye on overseas markets set out to showcase New Zealand’s fresh, vibrant fruit characters.
+The price of New Zealand Chardonnay ranges from under $10 to over $100.
+The quality differences are equally wide, although not always in relation to their prices.
+Lower-priced wines are typically fermented in stainless steel tanks and bottled young with little or no oak influence; these wines rely on fresh, lemony, uncluttered fruit flavours for their appeal.
+Chardonnays labelled as ‘unoaked’ were briefly popular a few years ago, as winemakers with an eye on overseas markets worked hard to showcase New Zealand’s fresh, vibrant fruit characters.
 But without oak flavours to add richness and complexity, Chardonnay handled entirely in stainless steel tanks can be plain – even boring.
 The key to the style is to use well-ripened, intensely flavoured grapes.

-Mid-price wines may be fermented in tanks and matured in oak casks, which adds to their complexity and richness, or fermented and/or matured in tanks and barrels (or handled entirely in tanks, with oak chips or staves suspended in the wine).
+Mid-price wines may be fermented in tanks and matured in oak casks, which adds to their complexity and richness, or fermented and/or matured in a mix of tanks and barrels (or handled entirely in tanks, with oak chips or staves suspended in the wine).
 The top labels are fully fermented and matured in oak barrels (normally French barriques, with varying proportions of new casks); there may also be extended aging on (and regular stirring of) yeast lees and varying proportions of a secondary, softening malolactic fermentation (sometimes referred to in the tasting notes as ‘malo’).
 The best of these display the arresting subtlety and depth of flavour for which Chardonnay is so highly prized.